-In addition, we may not always accurately predict the scope or applicability of certain regulations to our business, particularly as we expand into new areas of operations, which could have a significant negative effect on our existing business and our ability to pursue future plans.
+We may not always accurately predict the scope or applicability of certain regulations to our business, particularly as we expand into new areas of operations, which could have a significant negative effect on our existing business and our ability to pursue future plans.

 In addition to laws and regulations that apply directly to us, we are contractually subject to certain laws and regulations through our relationships with Issuing Banks and Card Networks, which operate in a highly regulated industry.
-Additionally, as a program manager, we are responsible for ensuring compliance with Issuing Banks' requirements and Card Network rules, and we help create regulatory compliant card programs for our Customers.
-In some cases, our inability to ensure such compliance could expose us to liability or indemnification claims from our Customers or partners.
+Additionally, as a program manager, we are responsible for ensuring compliance with Issuing Banks' requirements and Card Network rules, and we help create regulatory compliant card programs for our customers.
+In some cases, we have in the past and could continue to be exposed to liability or indemnification claims from our customers or partners in connection with the services we provide.
 Furthermore, legislative and regulatory changes could prompt our Issuing Banks to alter the extent or the terms of their dealings with us in ways that may have adverse consequences for our business.

-For example, due to our relationships with certain Issuing Banks and Card Networks, we may be subject to indirect supervision and examination by the CFPB, which is engaged in rulemaking and regulation of the payments industry, including, among other things, the regulation of prepaid cards, buy-now-pay-later financing programs, and the enforcement of certain protections under applicable regulations.
+For example, due to our relationships with certain Issuing Banks and Card Networks, we may be subject to indirect supervision and examination by the U.S. Consumer Financial Protection Bureau (the "CFPB"), which is engaged in rulemaking and regulation of the payments industry, including, among other things, the regulation of prepaid cards, buy now, pay later financing programs, and the enforcement of certain protections under applicable regulations.
 While reform in the payment industry, such as the formation of the CFPB, has focused on individual consumer protection, legislatures continue to consider whether to include business customers, especially smaller business customers, within the scope of these regulations and the CFPB recently indicated it has dormant authority to regulate any company whose services may have consumer impact.
-As a result, new or expanded regulation focusing on business, results of operations, and financial condition due to increased compliance costs and new restrictions affecting the terms under which we offer our Platform or our products and services.
+As a result, new or expanded regulation focusing on business customers or changes in interpretation or enforcement of regulations may have an adverse effect on our business, results of operations, and financial condition due to increased compliance costs and new restrictions affecting the terms under which we offer our platform or our products and services.